RichardLitt/awesome-fantasy/README.md

 #### [Kafka On the Shore](https://www.goodreads.com/book/show/4929.Kafka_on_the_Shore) _by [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)_ [4.1]

 This book is a metaphor.
 It is poignant, magical and somewhat weird.
 If you want to get swept away and really dive into a story, stop whatever you are doing and find a way to get your hands on a copy of this book.
-This is a story of a young man who is discovering himself where he meets a lot of people and expereinces different feelings altogether.
+This is a story of a young man who is discovering himself where he meets a lot of people and experiences  different feelings altogether.
 Reality almost seems sterile when we immerse ourselves in this book.
 It a must read book for fantasy lovers. - [@NehaChaudhary311](https://github.com/NehaChaudhary311)

 > Kafka on the Shore, a tour de force of metaphysical reality, is powered by two remarkable characters: a teenage boy, Kafka Tamura, who runs away from home either to escape a gruesome oedipal prophecy or to search for his long-missing mother and sister; and an aging simpleton called Nakata, who never recovered from a wartime affliction and now is drawn toward Kafka for reasons that, like the most basic activities of daily life, he cannot fathom.
 Their odyssey, as mysterious to them as it is to us, is enriched throughout by vivid accomplices and mesmerizing events.
 Cats and people carry on conversations, a ghostlike pimp employs a Hegel-quoting prostitute, a forest harbors soldiers apparently unaged since World War II, and rainstorms of fish (and worse) fall from the sky.
 There is a brutal murder, with the identity of both victim and perpetrator a riddle—yet this, along with everything else, is eventually answered, just as the entwined destinies of Kafka and Nakata are gradually revealed, with one escaping his fate entirely and the other given a fresh start on his own.